UTSCCSCC01/finalprojects22-cyclist/doc/sprint0/PB.md

 3. As a user, I want to see the monthly and yearly log overview, so that I can have a better understanding of my year.

-## Users & Sharing

-1. As a user, I want to **register** an account, so that I can save my tasks and achievements.

-2. As a user, I want to **share my achievements with my friends**, so that I can show off my productivity and share tips on task planning.

-3. As a user, I want to **add friends**, so that I can share my schedule with them.